London Biggin Hill Airport: RAF units at Biggin Hill

-Transfer to civilian use
+Civilian airport

 Towards the end of 1963, the Orpington Urban District Council (within whose boundaries the airfield lay) was approached by the Board of Trade as to whether the Council would purchase (effectively from the RAF) Biggin Hill airfield.
 In 1964, on formation of the London Borough of Bromley, which absorbed Orpington, the offer to purchase was open to the new borough.
 Protracted negotiations were held with the Board of Trade and later the Department of Trade and Industry.
 At a special meeting on 15 June 1972 the Council decided to purchase the airport by a recorded vote of 41 to 9.
 The purchase was eventually completed in 1974.

 RAF Biggin Hill was awarded the Freedom of the Borough of Bromley on 5 October 1980.

 In May 1992 the Department of Transport issued a direction to the Council under s.13 of the Airports Act 1986.
 The effect of this direction, which affected airports generating turnover of £1 million or more (Biggin Hill just scraped into this limit), was to require the Council to set up a new company for the purpose of operating the airport as an independent commercial undertaking.
 To comply with the direction would have required the transfer of all the assets and liabilities to the company with a consequential loss of council control over airport activities.
 In the circumstances, the council decided that the granting of a 125-year lease would enable more control to be retained than an outright disposal of the freehold or by a transfer to a local authority company with an uncertain future.
 In May 1994, the airport was leased to Biggin Hill Airport Limited ("BHAL"), now a subsidiary of Regional Airports Limited, for 125 years.

 Meanwhile, the Officer and Aircrew Selection Centre moved to RAF Cranwell in 1992, marking the end of active RAF involvement.

 In 2001, the London Borough of Bromley as freeholder of the airport succeeded in an action in the Court of Appeal.
 The court ruling prohibits the airport operators from allowing tickets to be sold for flights into and out of the airport, thus preventing its use for scheduled or holiday charter flights, but allowing business aviation and corporate shuttles.

 In May 2017 runway 29/11 was permanently withdrawn from use.